Lora Dimitrova: Solo performing career in the West

-Dimitrova studied in the advanced piano class at Guildhall School of Music and Drama in London in 1989/1990 and was awarded the Sherrifs' prize for Performance and the Premier Prix diploma.
+Dimitrova studied in the advanced piano class at Guildhall School of Music and Drama in London in 1989/1990 and was awarded the Sheriffs' prize for Performance and the Premier Prix diploma.
 While studying there she entered the YCAT (then Young Concert Artists Trust, now Young Classical Artists Trust) competition for management and promotion and was chosen as one of their artists in 1989 and thus began a busy performing schedule in the UK and Europe.

 In 1993, Dimitrova had a chance encounter with the conductor Sir Georg Solti.
 She had received a phone call asking if she could accompany a singer who was auditioning for Solti but whose pianist had failed to show up.
 "It was complete sight-reading" said Dimitrova.
 "I was given the music – songs by Vaughan Williams – 15 minutes before going into Sir Georg's studio.
 I had never met the singer, let alone played with him."
 Solti said "the singer wasn't anything very much, so I began listening to how well the pianist was playing."
 The result was a joint recital at Wigmore Hall in London for Dimitrova and French pianist Patricia Pagny which Solti personally sponsored, promoted and presented.
 Dimitrova went on to perform Bartok's third piano concerto with Solti and the London Symphony Orchestra to critical acclaim in festivals in Dresden and Salzburg.
 Solti also nominated Dimitrova for the Chimay International Competition for Pianists and Violinists in 1995 (European Chimay Foundation) which she won, leading to further recitals in Europe.